majarspeed/Strong-Goldbach-Conjecture-via-the-Prime-3/README.md

 o = 3 + p' + q'  ⇒  e = o - 3 = p' + q'
 ```

-**Why this is plausible:**
-- 3 is the smallest odd prime.
-- Adjustments to the remaining pair can be made due to the density and flexibility of the primes.
-- Empirically, this substitution works for every tested odd number.

 #### Lemma 4: 3 as a Parity-Flipping Prime
 Adding 3 to an odd number always results in an even number:
 ```